Advancing Equity: Reproductive Health Services and Considerations for Women with Substance Use Disorders

 Though we are far from addressing primary prevention, states and communities are leading the way with innovative approaches to increase knowledge about — and access to — reproductive health services for women with SUD.
-This webinar series will feature integrated care models (SUD treatment and reproductive health services) occurring in Ohio and in other states.
+This webinar series featured integrated care models (SUD treatment and reproductive health services) occurring in Ohio and in other states.

-This series examines the intersection of the addiction and reproductive life courses to discuss and promote best practices for advancing equity for health outcomes and access to care among women with substance use disorders.
+This series examined the intersection of the addiction and reproductive life courses to discuss and promote best practices for advancing equity for health outcomes and access to care among women with substance use disorders.